-FRANKFURT/PARIS (Reuters) - German aircraft seating maker Recaro is looking at buying assets from B/E Aerospace (BEAV.O) after the U.S. company announced a surprise review that could lead to a shakeup of the $3 billion cabins industry.
+FRANKFURT/PARIS (Reuters) - German aircraft seating maker Recaro said it was studying the possibility of buying assets from B/E Aerospace (BEAV.O) after the U.S. company announced a surprise review that could lead to a shake-up of the $3 billion cabins industry.

-Florida-based B/E Aerospace on Sunday postponed Monday's investor meeting and said it has hired Citigroup Inc (C.N) advisers to explore options, including a possible sale, merger or spinoff of the company or selected businesses.
+Florida-based B/E Aerospace on Sunday postponed a May 5 investor meeting and said it had appointed advisers to explore strategic alternatives including a possible sale, merger or spin-off of the company or selected businesses.

-Asked in Frankfurt whether Recaro Aircraft Seating was interested in buying any assets from B/E Aerospace, Chief Executive Mark Hiller told reporters: "We are looking into it".
+Asked whether Recaro Aircraft Seating was interested in buying any parts of B/E Aerospace, the German firm's chief executive, Mark Hiller, said: "We are looking into it".

 In Paris, B/E's closest rival in the seats market, Zodiac Aerospace (ZODC.PA), declined to comment.
 Its shares were down 1.2 percent, slightly lagging a weaker overall market .SBF120.

 "Zodiac cannot be considered a potential bidder on the deal in our view," said Kepler Cheuvreux analyst Christophe Menard.